 - Logging – Users Audit and Application logs with adjustable logging level.

 HV Manager free edition is a basic version of HV Manager restricted to 5 virtual machines and 1 user.
 You can use a free license after the evaluation period is ended.
 This edition is suitable for small servers and testing environments.

-You can install HV Manager on a Windows client or Windows Server with enabled Hyper-V role.
-As it is web based, you can access it from any OS platform and device.
-Prior installing HV Manager make sure .NET Framework 4.5.1 or higher is installed on your machine.
+You can install HV Manager on a Windows client or Windows Server with an enabled Hyper-V role.
+As it is web-based, you can access it from any OS platform and device.
+Prior to installing HV Manager make sure .NET Framework 4.5.1 or higher is installed on your machine.

 Hv Manager supports the following operating systems:

 - Windows Server 2012 R2, 2016, 2019 and 2022